Sahilv47/Data-Cleaning-of-Electricity-Bill-Data/README.md

-# Data-Cleaning-of-Electricity-Data

-Identify data problem
+# ⚡️ Data Cleaning of Electricity Bill Data ⚡️

+---

+## 🔍 Identify Data Problem
-The electricity data is in unstructured format and, it affects the data accuracy.
+> The electricity data is in **unstructured format**, which affects data accuracy and insights.

+---

-Cleaning Action
+## 🧹 Cleaning Action
-I used "Flash Fill" to clean and organize data in  a stuctured format.
+- Used **Flash Fill** to clean and organize data into a structured format.
+- Made the dataset ready for analysis and visualization.

+---

-Visualize Data
+## 📊 Visualize Data
-1. I used "Pivot table" to visualize electricity comsumption in month and day.
+1. **Pivot Table:** To visualize electricity consumption by month and day.
-2. added "Slicer" for time to check Time-wise electricity consumption.
+2. **Slicer:** Added for time to filter and check time-wise electricity consumption.
-3. Inserted "Sparklines" for clear visualization.
+3. **Sparklines:** Inserted for clear and quick visualization trends.

+---